 At first brownies might look like cake.
 I leave them on a plate covered with kitchen towel on the counter overnight.

-Past 24 hrs mark: In a glass airtight container, in a cool dry place for up to 4 days.
-If it’s hot outside, refrigerate for up to a week.
+Past 24 hours mark: For longer storage, keep in an airtight container, in a cool dry place for up to 4 days.
+If it’s hot outside, keep in refrigerator for up to 1 week.

-Freezing: Freeze brownies in an airtight container for up to 3 – 4 months.
-I would be surprised if you have any left to freeze. 🙂
+Freezing: Freeze brownies in a freezer-safe container for up to 3 – 4 months.
+I would be surprised if you have any left to freeze.:)

 Crust?
 There is no such obvious crust on healthy brownies as with their butter and sugar counterpart.
 However, if you cut and place brownies on a plate, their sides and edges will dry up a bit overnight.